 Many horses tend to perform better at specific times of year based on their physical attributes and training.
 You can check seasonal records of a certain horse to see whether this rings true for them.

-Major race days like Cheltenham or Royal Ascot can involve multiple races over extended periods.
+There are multiple races over long periods with events like Cheltenham and Royal Ascot.
 With that in mind, establish daily spend limits early before meetings begin.

 With races running throughout the afternoon, losing early doesn’t mean you should chase losses via later races.
 Each race should be treated as its own independent event.